 The low student-teacher ratio in our secondary classrooms provide opportunities for a truly individualized learning experience.
 Each secondary teacher has a passion for teaching and developing heathy relationships with our students.
 High academic standards are an integral part of each subject.
 Beyond high academic standards, however, our secondary students are also deeply challenged to move beyond the textbook and integrate their learning in a practical way in the world around them.
 Each student in grades seventh through twelfth are required to spend several hours each month serving our community in different and unique ways.
 Our senior high students also serve as mentors to our younger students through chapel "breakout" groups and elementary reading groups.

 Another important part of the senior high education at CCS is the out-of-classroom experiences.
-Each student travels to Washington D.C. as part of their U.S. Government class.
-Our juniors and seniors actively lead a misisons trip and also participate in a winter-camping survival and spiritual retreat.
-Through these unique experiences the teachers are able to "teach" in a much different hands-on environmnet and allow the students opportunities to live out what they have been learning in the classroom.
-Our goal is to teach each student in effective and unique ways, train and equip them with the tools necessary to become servant-leaders to the world around them, and eventually release them into the world after graduation to become effective "Christ-honoring students."
+Each student travels to Washington D.C.. as part of their U.S. Government class.
+Our juniors and seniors actively lead cross-cultural missions trips and also participate in a winter camping survival and spiritual retreat.
+Through these unique experiences the teachers are able to "teach" in a much different hands-on environment and allow students opportunities to live out what they have been learning in the classroom. our goal is to teach each student in effective and unique ways, train and equip them with the tools necessary to become servant-leaders to the world around them, and eventually release them into the world after graduation to become effective Christ-honoring servants.